On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsubsection{\strongevidence{}~Testing culture}

 The interviews we conduct provide strong evidence that software projects develop a testing culture that influences how each individual developer relates to testing within the scope of that project.
 Testing culture is ephemeral in the sense that it is often beyond the grasp of formal documentation, resists conscious planing and is therefore rarely written down.
-Developers do however acknowledge testing culture and even explicitly attribute some of their choices to it: \interviewee{Even though people know that it's better, there's also the culture to maybe not finish things to 100\%\dots So then there are no tests or just not enough to cover what we really need to cover\ldots It is [culture is] also a shared implicit understanding of if it's necessary or not.
-It may seem more as a luxury while it would be better if it were a basic requirement.}{51}{00:17:19}

-Testing culture reflects the collective understanding of what to test, how much to test and how to test it.
-The culture within a team establishes the boundaries of testing practices (\code{alingingPerspectivesOnTesting}).
-It establishes what is considered to be \textit{common} (\code{ExperiencingAsCommon}), and what is considered unnecessary or even \textit{wrong}.
-Testing culture can for example render testing initiatives as \interviewee{crazy}{4}{00:28:35}, because they are a leap into something unknown that might cause problems (\code{avoidingAdditionalWork}).
-By \code{amplifyingAttitudesOnTesting}, the testing culture in a team can even declare a project \textit{untestable}, freeing developers from the burden of testing.
-If there is a common understanding that testing is valuable and \interviewee{easy, people will expect you to do it but if everybody knows it's difficult people won't.
-And that is the culture you build up.}{2}{00:38:27}

-Change in testing culture is not created by mandates or simply by changing other socio-technical aspects or affordances.
-It requires what interviewees describe as a process of \code{changingTheInnerMinds} of collaborators.
-We find that this process is stimulated by \code{encouragingReflection} and by \code{learningThroughCollaboration} which enables \code{takingDifferentPerspectivesOnTesting}: \interviewee{The default was changed to ``Okay, we know we have to create this, then how do we create this in a maintainable way, in a scalable way?''
-So we switched the problem.
-And I think to me maybe a lesson there was\ldots that people are very resistant towards creating any infrastructure for testing.
-It is very hard to convince or to show the value of this to people who are not used to this idea.}{4}{00:29:23}
+Developers do however acknowledge testing culture and even explicitly attribute some of their choices to it\groundedin{51}{1}.
+Testing culture reflects the collective understanding of what to test, how much to test and how to test it. \reviewmark{The culture within a team establishes the boundaries of testing practices (\code{alingingPerspectivesOnTesting})\groundedin{2}{2}.} \reviewmarktwo{It establishes what is considered to be \textit{common} (\code{ExperiencingAsCommon})\groundedin{6}{2.5}, and what is considered unnecessary, wrong, or even crazy\groundedin{4}{1.2}.} \reviewmark{By \code{amplifyingAttitudesOnTesting}, the testing culture in a team can even declare a project \textit{untestable}, freeing developers from the burden of testing\groundedin{2}{2}.} Change in testing culture is not created by mandates or simply by changing other affordances or socio-technical aspects.
+It requires what interviewees describe as a process of \code{changingTheInnerMinds}\groundedintwo{5}{1}{10}{0.85} of collaborators. \reviewmarktwo{We find that this process is stimulated by \code{encouragingReflection} and by \code{learningThroughCollaboration} which enables \code{takingDifferentPerspectivesOnTesting}\groundedintwo{4}{1.2}{47}{1}.} Changing the constellation of a team by for example adding a new developer is therefore likely to alter its testing culture\groundedin{5}{4}.